harvard-lil/website-static/app/_posts/2016-04-15-iipc-two-track-thursday.md

   * We're also curious about this paper: [Current Quality Assurance Practices in Web Archiving](http://digital.library.unt.edu/ark:/67531/metadc333026/m2/1/high_res_d/QA_in_WebArchiving.pdf).

-  * [Todd Stoffer](https://twitter.com/toddstoffer) demos NC State’s [QA tool](http://go.ncsu.edu/qa-demo).
+  * [Todd Stoffer](https://twitter.com/toddstoffer) demos NC State's [QA tool](http://go.ncsu.edu/qa-demo).
 A clever blend of tools like Google Forms, Trello, and IFTTT to let student employees provide archive feedback during downtime.
 Here are Todd's [snazzy HTML/JS] [slides](http://toddstoffer.github.io/presentation/IIPC-2016/#/).

 TL;DR: lots of exciting things happening in the archiving world.
 Also exciting: the Icelandic political landscape.
 On the way to dinner, the team happened upon a [relatively small](http://icelandreview.com/news/2016/04/05/panama-papers-protest-pictures) protest right outside of the parliament.
 There was pot clanging, oil barrel banging, and an interesting use of an active smoke alarm machine as a noise maker.
-We were also handed “red cards” to wave at the government.
+We were also handed "red cards" to wave at the government.

 <video width="580" height="326" preload="metadata" controls="controls">  <source type="video/mp4" src="http://librarylab.law.harvard.edu/blog/wp-content/uploads/2016/04/Slack-for-iOS-Upload-1.mp4?_=1">
   <a href="http://librarylab.law.harvard.edu/blog/wp-content/uploads/2016/04/Slack-for-iOS-Upload-1.mp4">http://librarylab.law.harvard.edu/blog/wp-content/uploads/2016/04/Slack-for-iOS-Upload-1.mp4</a>
 </video>

-Now we’re off to look for the northern lights!
+Now we're off to look for the northern lights!